Peter Stuyvesant: Capitulation

 On 6 September 1664, Stuyvesant sent Johannes de Decker, a lawyer for the West India Company, and five others to sign the Articles of Capitulation.
 Nicolls was declared governor, and the city was renamed New York.
 Stuyvesant obtained civil rights and freedom of religion in the Articles of Capitulation.
 The Dutch settlers mainly belonged to the Dutch Reformed church, a Calvinist denomination, holding to the Three Forms of Unity (Belgic Confession, Heidelberg Catechism, Canons of Dordt).
 The English were Anglicans, holding to the 39 Articles, a Protestant confession, with bishops.

-In 1665, Stuyvesant went to the Netherlands to report on his term as governor.
-On his return to the colony, he spent the remainder of his life on his farm, Stuyvesant Farm, of 62 acre outside the city, called the Great Bouwerie, beyond which stretched the woods and swamps of the village of Nieuw Haarlem.
-A pear tree that he reputedly brought from the Netherlands in 1647 remained at the corner of Thirteenth Street and Third Avenue until 1867 when it was destroyed by a storm, bearing fruit almost to the last.
-The house was destroyed by fire in 1777.
-He also built an executive mansion of stone called Whitehall.